-Subject Classification fication Number of approved credits How to approve the credits Courses Peace Science Courses 1 Instructors of the subjects for which a Basic Courses in University Education Introduction to University Education student intends to gain the approval of credits confirms the content of the Introductory Students Seminar for First-Year subjects (Syllabus), and after the approval is obtained from a tutor for all ttioī Common Subjects Area Courses of the subjects, the credits are approved Liberal Arts Education Social Coope English Basic Foreign Languages and Data Science ports Courses cration Courses Limited to 60 following a prescribed meeting.
+Subject Classification Number of approved credits How to approve the credits Courses Peace Science Courses 1 Instructors of the subjects for which a student intends to gain the approval of credits confirms the content of the Basic Courses in Introduction to University Education Introductory Students luctory Seminar for First-Year nts subjects (Syllabus), and after the approval is obtained from a tutor for all tioi Common Subjects Area Courses of the subjects, the credits are approved Liberal Arts Education Foreign Languages Information Courses Health and S English Basic Foreign Languages and Data Scie nce Limited to 60 following a prescribed meeting.
 2 For Foreign Languages, the number of approved credits shall be limited to four for English and four for Basic Foreign Languages.
-3 For Basic Courses in University Education, credits shall not be approved in principle.
-Foundation Courses p Total Limited to 60
+3 For Basic Courses in University Social Cooperation Courses Education, credits shall not be approved in principle.
+Foundation Courses in principie.
+Total Limited to 60